marcuswestin/require/README.md

 Brings `require` to the browser
 -------------------------------

 Browser-require lets you write javascript using "require", "exports" and "module" in the browser, just as you would in node.
 It helps you with your dependency management, and provides a compiler to condense all your required modules into a single file for production.
+Using browser-require, you can import utility modules you've already written for node into the browser.

 Example
 -------